 By the 20th Century, the ICR really piles it on.
 Near a portrait of Adolf Hitler, signs are titled" "Nazism and Communism - Fruits of Evolution," and "Racism: the Fruit of Evolution."
 Just before you hit the gift shop, you come upon "The Two Trees - Good Fruit and Bad Fruit."
 The healthy "Creationist Tree" bears ripe and many-colored fruit, and it's where one will find True Americanism, True Government, True History and True Science, to name a few.

 "The Evolutionary Tree," a gnarled and twisted trunk with no leaves, bears the fruit of "Harmful Philosophies" and "Evil Practices" (promiscuity, genocide, homosexuality, bestiality, drug culture....).

 We recommend a visit, if for no other reason than to explore what a substantial portion of America believes is science.
-And for further mind expansion, combine with a trip to the nearby Unarius Academy of Science, El Cajon, where the Unarians are still waiting for their Space Brothers to arrive in the 33 City Ships of the Galactic Federation.
+And for further mind expansion, combine with a trip to the nearby Unarius Academy of Science, El Cajon, where the Unarians await the arrival of their Space Brothers in the 33 City Ships of the Galactic Federation.